Fast read

 A bypass diode is designed to protect the solar cells from overheating when they’re shaded.
 If this diode fails, sometimes via too much strong shade for prolonged periods, the shaded cells won’t get protected, leading to overheating and hot spot damage.

-9. Snail trails
+8. Snail trails

-10. Potential Induced Degradation (PID)
+9. Potential Induced Degradation (PID)

-11. Microcracks
+10. Microcracks

-Microcracks can form during the panel’s manufacturing, transportation, or installation.
-These tiny cracks might not immediately affect performance but can grow over time and reduce the panel’s efficiency, causing resistance to electron flow, which over time can then develop into hot spots and cracked panel glass.
-For this reason, even a quality panel can be stuffed up by a rough install crew.
+Microcracks can form during the solar panel’s manufacturing, transportation, or installation.
+These tiny cracks might not immediately affect performance but can grow over time and reduce the solar panel’s efficiency, causing resistance to electron flow, which over time can then develop into hot spots and cracked panel glass.
+For this reason, even a quality solar panel can be stuffed up by a rough install crew.

-12. Corrosion
+11. Corrosion

-13. Poor quality materials or manufacturing methods
+12. Poor quality materials or manufacturing methods

 Poor quality materials or substandard manufacturing processes can significantly reduce how long solar panels last in Australia.
-It’s essential to invest in panels from reputable manufacturers who adhere to quality standards.

-14. Physical damage
+13. Physical damage

 Panels can be damaged via physical impact.
 This can be hail, falling objects, or other external impacts, which can compromise the integrity of the solar panel.
 Such damage not only affects the current performance but may also introduce vulnerabilities and cracks that reduce the panel’s overall lifespan.

-15. Poor installation
+14. Poor solar installation

 Even the best solar equipment can suffer if installed by unqualified staff.
 Poor installation practice can lead to numerous issues, from microcracks caused during installation to inadequate angling that reduces exposure to sunlight or increases shadowing on the panels.
 You need qualified electricians to perform this task, not overseas students after a quick buck.